zouzhekang/FADNet/README.md

 # FADNet
-The implementation of paper "Towards Fast and Accurate DNN Model for Disparity Estimation".
+The implementation of paper "FADNet: A Fast and Accurate Network for Disparity Estimation".